Tokazama/AxisIndices.jl/docs/src/observations.md

 ```

-But there are a number of convenient methods for accessing observation data with this module.
+...but there are a number of convenient methods for accessing observation data with this module.
 ```jldoctest observation_docs
 julia> using AxisIndices.ObservationDims